 Rutgers' health sciences research activity is the largest and most comprehensive in New Jersey.
 In the life sciences alone, Rutgers expends more than $430 million annually in research and development.
 Our research spans the spectrum from “bench side" (laboratory) to "bedside" (direct care of people).
 Through research we

-Rutgers’ more than 300 centers and institutes, including those within Rutgers Biomedical and Health Sciences, are encyclopedic in their coverage of human health.
+Rutgers’ nearly 300 centers and institutes, including those within Rutgers Biomedical and Health Sciences, are encyclopedic in their coverage of human health.
 Here is a sampling of our internationally renowned centers:

 Explore these research resources to learn more about how we conduct research and apply discoveries.

 Rutgers food science students are exploring how to use cold plasma technology to decontaminate fruits and vegetables.
 Researchers say the ability to decontaminate food after it has been sealed in packaging could lead to a dramatic drop in cases of food poisoning.